 National Federation of Paralegal Associations (NFPA)

-Christine M. Jahncke is a senior paralegal and paralegal manager with Crivello Carlson, S.C.
-Her principal area of practice is products liability litigation.
-Chris coordinates litigation on a national basis for a number of self-insured manufacturers.
-She assists attorneys in the firm with all aspects of civil litigation from the inception of suit through trial with an emphasis on document productions and use of technology.
+Christine M. Jahncke is the Paralegal Manager at Crivello Carlson, S.C.
+Chris’ principal area of practice is products liability litigation.
+Chris coordinates litigation on a national basis for a number of self-insured manufacturers and corporations.
+Chris assists attorneys in the firm with all aspects of civil litigation from the inception of suit through trial, with an emphasis on discovery, document productions and the use of technology.
 She has assisted Crivello Carlson attorneys at numerous trials in Wisconsin and other states, providing paralegal support and presentation of evidence through the use of trial presentation software for both plaintiff and defense cases.

-Over the years, she has had experience working on products liability actions involving such products as truck steering gears and axles, herbicides, PCBs, heart valves, pacemaker leads, punch presses, electrical controls, printing presses, fire protection equipment, forklifts, power tools, gas control valves, cranes, mobile construction equipment, lawn care equipment, snow throwers, golf carts, ice makers, boilers and water heaters.
-Chris was an integral part in managing the wrongful death litigation arising out of the crane collapse at Miller Park in July, 1999.
-She assisted in the defense of the crane manufacturer from the day of the collapse through the trial and appeal.
+Over the years, Chris has worked on products liability actions involving such products as truck steering gears and axles, herbicides, PCBs, heart valves, pacemaker leads, punch presses, electrical controls, printing presses, fire protection equipment, forklifts, power tools, gas control valves, cranes, mobile construction equipment, lawn care equipment, snow throwers, golf carts, ice makers, boilers and water heaters.
+Chris was an integral part in managing the wrongful death litigation arising out of the crane collapse at Miller Park in July of 1999.
+Chris assisted in the defense of the crane manufacturer from the day of the collapse through the trial and appeal.
 At the conclusion of the trial, the court found that our client’s crane was not defective.
 A co-defendant was found responsible for approximately $100 million in damages, making it the largest personal injury jury verdict in Wisconsin at the time.